puppetlabs/bolt/documentation/writing_plans.md

 ## Target objects

-The `Target` object represents a node and its specific connection options.
+The `Target` object represents a target and its specific connection options.

 The state of a target is stored in the inventory for the duration of a plan allowing you to collect facts or set vars for a target and retrieve them later.
 You can get a printable representation via the `name` function, as well as access components of the target: `protocol, host, port, user, password`.

 ### TargetSpec

 The execution function takes a parameter with the type alias TargetSpec.
-This alias accepts the pattern strings allowed by `--nodes`, a single Target object, or an Array of Targets and node patterns.
+This alias accepts the pattern strings allowed by `--targets`, a single Target object, or an Array of Targets and target patterns.
 Generally, use this type for plans that accept a set of targets as a parameter, to ensure clean interaction with the CLI and other plans.
-To operate on individual nodes, resolve it to a list via `get_targets`.
-For example, to loop over each node in a plan accept a `TargetSpec` argument, but call `get_targets` on it before looping.
+To operate on individual targets, resolve it to a list via `get_targets`.
+For example, to loop over each target in a plan accept a `TargetSpec` argument, but call `get_targets` on it before looping.

 ```
-plan loop(TargetSpec $nodes) {
+plan loop(TargetSpec $targets) {
-  get_targets($nodes).each |$target| {
+  get_targets($targets).each |$target| {
     run_task('my_task', $target)
   }
 }
 ```

-If your plan accepts a single `TargetSpec` parameter you can call that parameter `nodes` so that it can be specified with the `--nodes` flag from the command line.
+If your plan accepts a single `TargetSpec` parameter you can call that parameter `targets` so that it can be specified with the `--targets` flag from the command line.

 ### Variables and facts on targets